CoryG89/coryg89.github.com/_posts/2013-06-15-easily-access-webcam-with-cammanjs.md

 was interesting enough to try to make my own demo.
 He includes some basic code to access the webcam via WebRTC, but I wanted something a little more robust.
-I looked for good libraries out there to do this, but couldn't find exactly what I wanted so I decided to roll my own, using [**`leemachin/say-cheese`**][leemachin] as a basis to start with.
+I looked for good libraries out there to do this, but couldn't find exactly what I wanted.
+I decided to roll my own using [**`leemachin/say-cheese`**][leemachin] as a basis to start with.
 CamMan.js has been enhanced to support multiple canvas outputs, each of which may be manipulated separately per frame.
 CamMan.js is very lightweight with the